ianlewis/kay/docs/source/tutorial.rst

   with field names as keys.

-Lastly, you need to change how to save your entity.
+Lastly, you need to change how to save your entity in your myapp/views.py.

 .. code-block:: python